Sunday, 5 February 2012

-Gay relationships were decriminalised here in the UK in 1967, but it wasn’t until the late 1990s that attitudes began to soften towards us.
+Now, although gay relationships were decriminalised here in the UK in 1967, it was not until the late 1990's that attitudes began to soften towards us.
 I have to say that now I have that sinking again as multiculturalism is slowly but surely turning the clock backwards.
 Regular readers will know that I have nothing against multiculturalism in principle; on the contrary, I would welcome it with open arms, but for the fact that so many people from various socio-cultural-religious backgrounds have not only brought their native prejudices - including homophobia - to the UK but also appear to be nurturing them; if it is a minority, it is a very significant and increasingly vocal one.
-Thank goodness for an open hearted, open minded majority, and long may it remain one.
+Thank goodness for an openhearted, open minded majority, and long may it remain one.

 CHANCE MEETING